 The consortium opened a clinical trial in July 2012 testing a novel treatment designed specifically for FLC.
-The treatment targets certain cell-signaling pathways that appear to be overactive in this disease.
+The treatment targeted certain cell-signaling pathways that appear to be overactive in this disease.
 This was the first clinical trial dedicated to patients with advanced FLC that cannot be treated with surgery.
-More information about the trial, eligibility and the specific link to this trial at clinicaltrials.gov can be found here.
+More information about the trial, which is no longer taking new patients, can be found here.

 The Consortium meets twice a year at the ASCO (American Society of Clinical Oncology) converntions.
 The Consortium had a poster presentation at the ASCO convention in Chicago, June 2011.
 This generated a lot of interest and queries about fibrolamellar research.